SimonSubokLee/ston-docs-son/admin/intro.rst

   ``STON`` supports DIMS function that can generate desired image formats from a single image in the server by URL call.

-File Based Server
+File-based Caching Server
 ----------------------------

-The edge server builds on the Reverse-Proxy structure.
-The fundamental concept of Reverse-Proxy is to copy/modify/manage files from the remote server to local storage.
+The edge server is built on the reverse-proxy structure.
+The fundamental concept of reverse-proxy is to copy/modify/manage files from the remote server to local storage.
 If qualified, STON can interwork with a service server, storage centralization and synchronization issues can be resolved.
 In addition, both service development time reduction and service reliability improvement can be attained.

 .. figure:: img/icons_file.png
    :align: center